gatsbyjs/gatsby/docs/reference/release-notes/v2.28/index.md

 ## Feature flags in `gatsby-config`

 Gatsby traditionally used environment variables to use various modes or enable experimental features.
-This worked, but it was from pleasant and had many issues, notably:
+This worked, but it was from far from pleasant and had many issues, notably:

 - Setting environment variables has idiosyncrasies across platforms (it's different for Windows and different for Linux or MacOS)
 - Forced using NPM scripts (and correlating environment variables in continuous deployment solutions like Gatsby Cloud)